Aggregata-xyz/aggregata/01_GPT2Earn_Tutorial.md

 You'll need to create accounts on [ChatGPT](https://chat.openai.com/) and [MetaMask](https://metamask.io/) to use Aggregata: GPT to Earn.
 If you plan on uploading conversations with ChatGPT, you will also need to transfer $BNB from BNB Chain to BNB Greenfield on [Dcellar](https://dcellar.io/).

+Aggregata: GPT to Earn extension supports Chrome version 101 or above.
+For the extension to work properly, it would be best to update Chrome to the latest version.

 ## Downloading Aggregata: GPT to Earn Chrome extension
 **Step 1:** Download our Chrome extension.